Kanhaiya Misl

-The Kanhaiya Misl was founded by the Sandhu Jats.
+The Kanhaiya Misl was one of the twelve misls of the Sikh Confederacy.
+It had been founded by Jai Singh Kanhaiya.

+History

 Jai Singh Sandhu (son of Khushal Singh) of the village Kanha (district Lahore) was the founder of this Misl; hence the misl came to known as Kanhaiya Misl; another founder leader of this Misl was Amar Singh of Kingra village.
+The misl was founded by Jats.
 Jai Singh and his brother Jhanda Singh had got initiation from the jatha of (Nawab) Kapur Singh; when all the Sikh Jathas were organised into 11 Misls, Jai Singh’s jatha was named as Kanhaiya Misl.

 Haqiqat Singh Kanhaiya, Jeewan Singh, Tara Singh and Mehtab Singh (all four from village Julka, about 6 km from village Kanha) too were senior generals of this Misl.

-In the battle of 1754, Jhanda Singh (brother of Jai Singh) died; after this Jai Singh married the widow of Jhanda Singh.
-Jai Singh was an adventurous general; he attacked areas around Pathankot and captured a lot of territory including Pathankot, Hajipur, Datarpur, Sujanpur and Mukerian; in 1770, he captured a large tract of Jammu State from its Hindu Dogra rulers.
+Rise to Power

+Adina Beg Khan was the Viceroy of the Punjab from May to September 1758.
+Known for his strict rule, he sought to stop any disturbances brought on by Sikhs.
+He did this by sending a military force led by Mir Aziz to hunt them out.
+As a result, a number of Sikh leaders sought shelter in the mud fort of Ram Rauni in Amritsar, including Nand Singh Sanghania, Jassa Singh Ramgarhia, and Jai Singh Kanhaiya.
+After that, Mir Aziz's army besieged the fort in an effort to crush the Sikh Misls.
+Jai Singh Kanhaiya launched many attacks on the besieging army during the siege.
+He made several charges while mounted on a swift horse, sliding by the attackers before turning back toward the fort.
+Even though he encountered resistance throughout these movements, he was always able to go back to the fort.